In Balance Energy

 Does a solar PV system need batteries?

 If the building is connected to the National Grid then your system will not need batteries as any excess energy can be sold to and fed into the grid.
-During the winter this process can be reversed and the grid can feed your buildings' electricity system, you will essentially use the grid as your energy store.
+During the winter this process can be reversed and the grid can feed your buildings' electrical system, you will essentially use the grid as your energy store.

 Top of page